Left Demazure-Lusztig operators on equivariant (quantum) cohomology and K theory: Left divided difference operators in equivariant K-theory

 where $\gamma\in K_T(G/B)$ and $v\in W$.
 The Demazure operators satisfy $\partial_i^2=\partial_i$ and the braid relations.
 The definition of $\partial_i$ and the Lemma \ref{lemma:proj} imply that The braid relations imply that $\partial_w$ is well defined and by equation \eqref{E:demschub}, $\calO_w=\partial_{w^{-1}}(\calO_{id})$.

-Define two variants of left Demazure operators: Using the left $W$-action, this definition gives (module) endomorphisms of $K_T(G/P)$.
+Define two variants of left Demazure operators Using the left $W$-action, this definition gives (module) endomorphisms of $K_T(G/P)$.
 The two variants are related by:

-{The operators $\delta_i$ and $\delta_i^\vee$ are {\em a priori} defined only in $K_T(G/P)_{loc}$, but in fact they preserve the non-localized ring.~To see this, observe that the Schubert classes $\cO_w$ form a $K_T(pt)$-basis of $K_T(G/P)$, then utilize this together with the Leibniz rule and Proposition \ref{prop:Kaction}(b).} An algebraic version of the operator $\delta_i^\vee$ appeared in \cite[Eq.~($I_4$)]{kostant.kumar:KT}, and it is proved in \textit{loc. cit.} that they satisfy $(\delta_i^\vee)^2=\delta_i^\vee$ and the braid relations.
+{The operators $\delta_i$ and $\delta_i^\vee$ are {\em a priori} defined only in $K_T(G/P)_{\loc}$, but in fact they preserve the non-localized ring.~To see this, observe that the Schubert classes $\cO_w$ form a $K_T(pt)$-basis of $K_T(G/P)$, then utilize this together with the Leibniz rule and Proposition \ref{prop:Kaction}(b).} An algebraic version of the operator $\delta_i^\vee$ appeared in \cite[Eq.~($I_4$)]{kostant.kumar:KT}, and it is proved in \textit{loc. cit.} that they satisfy $(\delta_i^\vee)^2=\delta_i^\vee$ and the braid relations.
 From that it follows that the geometric operators satisfy the same relations, and the same is true for $\delta_i$.
 The operators $\delta_i$ have been defined for any variety $X$ with a $G$ action in \cite{harada.landweber.sjamaar:divided} and may also be defined using certain convolutions; see the Appendix below.
-In fact, Proposition \ref{prop:eqdelta} provides another proof that $\delta_i$ preserves $K_T(G/P)$.
+In fact, Proposition \ref{prop:eqdelta} provides another proof that $\delta_i$ preserves $K_T(G/P)$. {If $X=G/B$, there is a particularly vivid symmetry between the left and right Demazure operators, obtained by viewing these operators either as a left/right convolution, or as a single operator acting on first/second factor of $K_T(G/B) \simeq R(T) \otimes_{R(G)} R(T)$; see \S \ref{appex:two} below.}

 Next we record some basic properties of these operators. \begin{lemma} (a) The operator $\partial_i$ is a $K_T(pt)$-module homomorphism, i.e. for any $e^\lambda \in K_T(pt)$ and $\eta \in K_T(G/B)$, $\partial_i(e^\lambda \eta) = e^\lambda \partial_i(\eta)$.